These FAQs help to answer some questions you may have about our Graduate Program.

 What training is provided?

 You will be exposed to a variety of activities throughout the program.
 Your first week is dedicated to your induction.
-After that, we will design a professional development program (PDP) with you that will help you fit into the organization.
+After that, we will design a professional development program (PDP) with you that will help you fit into the organisation.
 The PDP is based on your existing skills and experience and can include opportunities such as:

 What if I am graduating part way through the Graduate Development Program?